Key Takeaways

 How to Achieve a Response Time Goal

-Sometimes, the best way to share information with your leads is through content.
+Sometimes, content is the best way to share information with your leads.
 But if you can’t get prospects to read or watch it, you’ve got a problem.
-That’s where setting a goal to use content more strategically in sales conversations is helpful.
+Setting a goal to improve lead engagement can be game-changing.
 Here’s what that might look like:

 Deepen customer engagement with our content by 30% in Q3 by training our sales professionals to select the right content and weave it into their sales conversations naturally.